 Check for add-on options:

 At a slightly higher premium, you could add covers such as total cover where you get road tax, registration amount, insurance premium and the sum assured on a claim are available for vehicles up to 15 years old.
-Check with your policy provider on the most beneficial options that can be availed on older vehicles .
+Check with your policy provider on the most beneficial options that .